javascript-tutorial/en.javascript.info/8-async/02-promise-basics/article.md

 });
 ```

+We can see two things here:

+1. The executor is called immediately by `new Promise`.
-The string description of `resolve` and `reject` may differ between engines, but they both are functions provided by JavaScript itself.
+2. Both functions `resolve` and `reject` are provided by JavaScript itself.
 We don't need to create them.

-The executor should do a job, like loading a script, and at the end, it should call one of:

-- `resolve(result)` -- to indicate that the job finished successfully with the `result`.
-- `reject(error)` -- to indicate that an error occured, and `error` should be the `Error` object (technically can be any value).

-Like this:
+Their string representation may vary between JavaScript engines.

+Now let's wait 1 second and then resolve the promise:

 ```js
 let promise = new Promise(function(*!*resolve*/!*, reject) {